Chancellor Merkel looking to gain enough votes to permit new centre-right coalition.

 The Social Democrats won 146, the Left Party 76 and the Greens 68.

-It was the SPD’s worst parliamentary election result since the second world and a significant shift from the 2005 election, in which Merkel’s conservatives just edged past their rivals.
+It was a significant shift from the 2005 election, in which Merkel’s conservatives just edged past the SPD.

 Voter turnout on Sunday was a post-war low of 70.8 per cent, down from 77.7 per cent four years ago.

 Al Jazeera’s Barnaby Phillips, reporting from Germany, said the low turnout partly reflected the fact that it was not the most passionate of campaigns, that enough Germans felt relatively pleased with the direction their country was going in and that it was hard to discern dramatic policy differences between the parties during the campaign.

 The vote took place against a backdrop of heightened security after al-Qaeda issued several videos last week threatening to punish Germany if voters backed a government that kept German troops in Afghanistan.

 In foreign policy, a centre-right coalition could be more vocal in trying to block Turkey’s bid to join the European Union.

 Merkel favours a “privileged partnership” for Ankara that stops short of full membership.

 But foreign policy issues were not top of voters’ lists going into the election, with the vote coming at a crucial time domestically for Europe’s largest economy, just now emerging from its deepest recession of the post-war era.

 The next government will have to get a surging budget deficit under control and cope with rising unemployment and the threat of a credit crunch as Germany’s fragile banks pull back their lending.